Hello Readers, Do you know about different types of shoe soles and what material are shoe soles made of?

 1: Rubber Soles

-As the name tells itself, Rubber Soles are made of Rubber (may be organic or recycled).
+As the name tells itself, Rubber Soles are made of Rubber (which may be organic or recycled).
 These are commonly used materials for shoe soles.
 Shoes having these soles are generally used in offices or for formal wear.
 Some hiking boots also contain these types of soles.
 These are considered the best sole material for leather shoes.

 2: Lugged Soles